Parameter selection and optimization of a computational network model of blood flow in single-ventricle patients: Methods

 Hematocrit and viscosity are assumed to be the same for all patients, and, therefore, we keep these fixed for all simulations.
 Parameters $\rho, \mu$, and $\nu$ are used in the large and small vessels.
 Standard values for these parameters (Table \ref{tab:nomparam}) are obtained from the literature \cite{Olufsen2001}.

 \textbf{Geometry parameters.} For each patient, geometric parameters are determined by segmenting the MRA images as described in section \ref{sec:Network}.
-The network includes $17$ vessels, so there are $3\times17$ parameters corresponding to vessel lengths ($L$), inlet radii $r_\text{in}$, and outlet $r_\text{out}$ radii:
+The network includes $17$ vessels, so there are $3\times17$ parameters corresponding to vessel lengths ($L$), inlet radii $r_\text{in}$, and outlet $r_\text{out}$ radii

-Values for these parameters (Table \ref{table:Dim}) are extracted from the imaging data and are kept constant for each patient.
+\hot{These are the unstressed vessel dimensions.} Values for these parameters (Table \ref{table:Dim}) are extracted from the imaging data and are kept constant for each patient.

 \textbf{Material parameters.} The model assumes vessels have increasing stiffness with decreasing radii.
 This trend is modeled by equation (\ref{eq:stiff}), which contains three stiffness parameters: $k_1$ (g/cm/s$^2$), $k_2$ (1/cm), and $k_3$ (g/cm/s$^2$).
 Vessels are grouped by similarity, and we keep these parameters fixed within each group.
-Referring to Figure \ref{fig:network}, vessels 1, 2, 4, and 7 (the aortic vessels) are in group 1, Vessels 3, 6, 8, and 16 (vessels leading to the arms) are in group 2, vessels 5, 12, 13, 14, and 15 (carotid vessels) are in group 3, and vessels 9 and 17 (vertebral vessels) are in group 4.
+Referring to Figure \ref{fig:network}, vessels 1, 2, 4, and 7 (the aortic vessels) are in group 1, Vessels 3, 6, 8, 10, and 16 (vessels leading to the arms) are in group 2, vessels 5, 11, 12, 13, 14, and 15 (carotid vessels) are in group 3, and vessels 9 and 17 (vertebral vessels) are in group 4.
 In summary, we have 12 material parameters for the large vessels:

 where subscript $g = 1, ..., 4$ enumerates the vessel groups.
-In our previous study \cite{LaPole2022}, these parameter values were determined using hand-tuning for a single DORV and HLHS patient pair.
-For this study, we use parameter values from \cite{LaPole2022} for $k_{1,g}, k_{2,g}$, while nominal values for $k_{3,g}$ were obtained using equations (\ref{eq:wallmodel}) and (\ref{eq:stiff}).
+In our previous study \cite{LaPole2022}, these parameter values were determined using hand-tuning for a single DORV and HLHS patient pair. \hot{For this study, we use parameter values from \cite{LaPole2022} for $k_{1,g}, k_{2,g}$, while nominal values for $k_{3,g}$ are obtained by equations (\ref{eq:wallmodel}) and (\ref{eq:stiff})}.
 Nominal parameter values are listed in Table \ref{tab:nomparam}.

 \textbf{Boundary condition parameters.} The last set of parameters correspond to either the inflow or the structured tree boundary conditions.
 For each patient, at the inlet of the network, an inflow waveform is extracted from the 4D-MRI image.
 For the outflow boundary conditions, seven structured tree parameters are needed for each terminal vessel (vessels 7, 8, 9, 12, 13, 14, 15, 16, and 17).
 Parameters include the radius scaling factors $\alpha$ and $\beta$, that govern the asymmetry of the structured tree, $lrr$, that specifies the length-to-radius ratio, and $r_{\text{min}}$, the minimum radius used to determine the depth of the structured tree.
 In addition, the small vessels also have three stiffness parameters, $ks_1, ks_2,$ and $ks_3$.
 Small vessel stiffness parameters are vessel specific: vessel 7, the descending aorta, is in group 1, vessels 8 and 16, the brachial arteries, are in group 2, vessels 12 to 15, the carotid arteries, are in group 3, and vessels 9 and 17, the vertebral vessels, are in group 4.
 This gives a total of 16 structured tree parameters: